xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_1.md

 ENDSSH
 ```

-This will produce two secrets; one will be the required API token, and the other will serve as password for the provider's Linux user account, so it may access Proxmox via SSH.
+This will produce two secrets: one will be the required API token, and the other will serve as password for the provider's Linux user account, so it may access Proxmox via SSH.
 Record the secrets, as they will be needed shortly.

 There may be some confusion regarding why the provider requires SSH access, and why we create two accounts for terraform: